Background to the exciting new Sci-Fi novel - available now on Amazon

 We always seem to expect the stars to align one day in our favor, or with good planning everything might fall into place before battle.
 It’s a positive word - until it isn’t.
 When suddenly everything aligns against you with such overwhelming force there’s little you can do to prevent disaster.
 This is that story.

-The world woke up to the reality of climate change sometime around 2023.
-You knew about it earlier, of course.
+The world woke up to the reality of climate change sometime around 2021.
 Spring started days earlier each year.
 Hurricanes seemed to come with much more ferocity and more often.
-Droughts affected food supplies, just as floods prevented planting and in reaction to this, we elected politicians who denied it was happening and encouraged more coal-fired power stations to power bitcoin mining.
+Droughts affected food supplies, just as floods caused havoc and prevented planting and in reaction to this, we elected politicians who denied it was happening and encouraged more coal-fired power stations to power bitcoin mining.
 Eventually people grew disillusioned with the liars and charlatans but not before they had burned down the Amazon, the lungs of the whole planet.

 Perhaps it was the flooding of the Eastern Seaboard that triggered the real wake up call.
 The volcanic eruptions in Indonesia that caused millions to starve and blocked the sun for months on end, so the rice crop failed.
 Whichever catastrophe it was, and there were many, a decision was taken to build two vast spaceships to take the brightest and best young people from America and send them on a 70-year journey to a ‘benign’ planet named Havilah to begin again.
 They would receive an education by osmosis through a scientifically developed education program so each individual would be the most well-equipped pioneers that had ever left earth.

 The first ship containing 3000 children in hibernation was launched in 2032.

 The second was cancelled in the devastating war with China in 2033.